 Like all entrepreneurs, photographers struggle with getting the pricing of their photography services right.
 With so many photography services one can offer to clients, it is even more complex to arrive at a photography pricing model that is suitable for specialties such as wedding photography prices.
 It can be a challenge for beginner photographers to figure out how much to charge for photography.
-If you under-price, you may end up leaving money on the table or worse still, come off as a low-quality provider.
-Over-pricing might lead to loss of business as clients review many photographers and choose based on photographer prices.
+If you under-price, you may end up leaving money on the table or, worse still, come off as a low-quality provider.
+Over-pricing photography might lead to loss of business as clients review many photographers and choose based on photographer prices.

 As with any industry, there are standard professional photography prices that have been prevalent.
 But with the advent of digital photography, new software, and social media, the business of photography is rapidly transforming.
-Photography services which were earlier a preserve of professional photographers are now readily available at much lower prices from these amateur or hobbyist photographers.
-This has driven the price of photography services down and professional photographers need to re-evaluate how to price their photography services by adding a lot more value.
+Photography services which were earlier a preserve of professional photographers are now readily available at much lower prices from amateur or hobbyist photographers.
+This phenomenon has driven the price of photography services down, and professional photographers need to re-evaluate how to price their photography services by adding a lot more value.